Carnoustie Golf Links

 ‘Golf’s Greatest Test’

-The Championship Course has hosted eight Open Championships, one Women’s British Open and two Seniors Open making it one of the very few to have done so in the UK.
+The Championship Course has hosted eight Open Championships, two Women’s Open and two Seniors Open making it one of the very few to have done so in the UK.
 It is one of three courses used for the annual Dunhill Links, the others being Kingsbarns and the Old Course in St Andrews and in 2018 The Open Championship returned to the course.
 In 2018, the Championship Course was voted Best Golf Course in Scotland over £100 by the general public, the second time it has won the award in the past three years.

 “There isn't a player who didn't find the Championship course a test and enjoyed that test.
 Credit to Carnoustie, it’s one of the best in the world.”Padraig Harrington